DOV-Vlaanderen/saga-watem/docs/description.md

 # Model description

-In this page, it is described what the model structure is of SAGA/WaTEM.
 There are two main output variables computed by WaTEM:

 - Water erosion: soil erosion occurring by natural rainfall water.